krisrowe/notes-to-sheets/README.md

 ## Prerequisites

-* A Google Workspace account.
+* A Google Takeout export of your Google Keep data, unzipped and uploaded to a Google Cloud Storage bucket.
 * A Debian-based Linux distribution (e.g., Debian, Ubuntu, Mint).
 * Familiarity with the command line.